thomasez/BisonLabProductMasterBundle/README.md

 A product can have one or more owners.
 A Campaign can be tied to one ore more Products.
 A product can have none or many accounts of either cost and revenue.
 (But please, if possible you should use your accointing/ledger for this functionality).

+TODO
+====

+* Implementing the CommonBundle into this.
+Especially the context system, since it's one of the main reasons of a product master to keep track of how/where/what in the different systems having products.
+Storing system, object name and external ID here will make it possible to send and retrieve data from each system having products.